 To reach your Patient Navigator at any time during your treatment, call (844) OCREVUS/(844) 627-3887.

 To enroll in OCREVUS Access Solutions, you and your doctor must fill

 out the OCREVUS

-If you need help with your co-pay for your Genentech medicine, your Patient Navigator can refer you to an independent co-pay assistance foundation.
+If you need help with the co-pay for your Genentech medicine, your Patient Navigator can refer you to an independent co-pay assistance foundation.

 An independent co-pay assistance foundation is a charitable